tsupplis/cpm86-hacking/README.md

 Finally, Assembly using asm86 and gencmd can also be done but it needs to be done on CP/M environments (CP/M-80 or CPM-86 derivatives can be used)

 It is a bit lacking on the tooling side though ... so I will port tools little by little for comfort sake.
-- VE+ 2.03 (or better VE+ 2.33a) is really the only strong editor I found. (http://www.retroarchive.org/cpm/text/text.htm) (There is also TED a basic editor that allows you to stay away from ED).
+- VE+ 2.03 (or better VE+ 2.33a) is really the only strong editor I found. (https://github.com/johnsonjh/vedit)
-- Automation through submit is very very rudimentary (no dream of makefiles)
+- A VI like editor is available for CP/M-86 at https://github.com/tsupplis/cpm86-vi
 - There is no real solid CP/M-86 emulation as mentioned...
 But piggy backing the INT E0H API end point on emu2 perhaps? after all the 2 CP/M-86 and DOS 1.1 APIs are pretty much aligned...

 Still it is a funny bit of discovery and archeology...